JordanHendl/KGL/README.md

   E.g. If vulkan is found, Nyx Vulkan libs will be build.

-  XCB is used for Linux windowing, however it should be already installed on mosts systems.
+  XCB is used for Linux windowing, however it should be already installed on most systems.

-  athena is used for testing.
+  AthenaLib is used for testing.
 To output tests, install the athena testing library. ( See https://github.com/JordanHendl/athena )

 ## Closing
   For usages of each specific API, I suggest checking out the Test.cpp in each one!

-  If you have any questions or suggestions shoot me an email at jordiehendl@gmail.com or hit me up on twitter ( twitter.com/jajajordie )
+  If you have any questions or suggestions shoot me an email at jordiehendl@gmail.com or hit me up on twitter ( twitter.com/overcasterisk )